nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User is done with all operations
-2. User requests to exit the program
+1. User requests to exit the program
-3. System saves current data and program ends
+2. System saves current data and program ends

+    Use case ends.

+**Extensions**

+* 1a.
+System detects invalid request format.

+  * 1a1.
+System shows an error message.

     Use case ends.